GLICON/My-Data-Portfolio/README.md

 EDA involved exploring Amazon smartwristwatches and smartphones to answer key questions, such as:

-1.Are Amazon discounts more competitive in the smartwatches or smartphones category?
+1. Are Amazon discounts more competitive in the smartwatches or smartphones category?

-2.Do smartwatches discounts exhibit more variability than smartphones discounts?
+2. Do smartwatches discounts exhibit more variability than smartphones discounts?
 Are the distributions of the discounts symmetric or skewed?

-3.How does the smartwatches discount percentages vary with the ratings?
+3. How does the smartwatches discount percentages vary with the ratings?

-4.Is there a correlation (linear relationship) between the discount percentage on smartwatches/smartphones and the actual prices/ratings?
+4. Is there a correlation (linear relationship) between the discount percentage on smartwatches/smartphones and the actual prices/ratings?
 If yes, what is the liner relationship?

-5.Do higher-priced smartwatches receive larger absolute discounts compared to lower-priced ones or highly rated ones or both?
+5. Do higher-priced smartwatches receive larger absolute discounts compared to lower-priced ones or highly rated ones or both?

 ### Data Analysis